 The four once-separate gardens have been merged into a single entity, whose 16 acres of lovingly cultivated grounds and greenhouses, display a wide variety of features and environments.
 The formal planting centres around a restored Edwardian garden.

-Other planting includes an arboretum, a herb garden, woodland and herbaceous borders, rock gardens, a water garden, the National Collections of Skimmia, Aubrieta, hardy Fuchsia and Lawson's Cypress, and a series of glasshouses displaying temperate and tropical plants, alpines and succulents.
+Other planting includes an arboretum, a herb garden, woodland and herbaceous borders, rock gardens, a water garden, special collections of Skimmia, Aubrieta, and hardy Fuchsia, and a series of glasshouses displaying temperate and tropical plants, alpines and succulents.

 The plant collections and landscape features make this garden one of the most diverse in the region.
+The water features and sculptures are particularly pleasing and add character to the setting.
 It is the perfect place for a pleasant walk and there are benches for those who simply wish to relax and admire the surroundings.
-The water features are particularly pleasing ans add character to the setting.
 Variety is the key to this garden's strength.

 The Attenborough Arboretum is a satellite facility of the Botanic Garden.
 Opened on 23 April 1997 by Sir David Attenborough, it occupies about five acres in the old village of Knighton, and forms part of the land that used to belong to Home Farm.

-Now swallowed up by Leicester, the Arboretum site features possibly the only surviving example in the city of a medieval ridge-and-furrow field, and also contains two large ponds, complete with a board-walk.
+Now swallowed up by Leicester, the Arboretum site features one of the few surviving examples in the city of a medieval ridge-and-furrow field, and also contains two large ponds, complete with a board-walk.
 The planting scheme is designed to display our native trees in the sequence in which they arrived in this country following the ending of the last ice-age, approximately 10,000 years ago.
 Managed as a 'wild' site, we encourage you to record any interesting wildlife in the Arboretum on the Nature Spot website (http://www.naturespot.org.uk/wild-place/attenborough-arboretum), where you can see a list of species that have been identified.